KetchupKing76/bridges-hs/DOC.md

 * **.github/workflows/jekyll-deploy-action.yml**: A Github action which updates the `gh_pages` branch automatically whenever the `master` branch changes.
 (The source for this site is in the `master` branch; the generated HTML is in the `gh_pages` branch.)
 Copied from [here](https://github.com/marketplace/actions/jekyll-deploy-action).

-* **assets/images/**: Images for this site, including example output images for each project.
+* **assets/images/**: Images used on this site, including example output images for each project.

-* **assets/main.css**: A CSS file which controls the styling of all pages.
+* **assets/main.scss**: A [Sass](https://sass-lang.com/guide) file which controls the styling of all pages.

+* **assignments/search.js**: A Liquid-generated Javascript program that allows users to search for assignments.

 ## Project Structure